Kaala (soundtrack): Reception

 The soundtrack received positive reviews.
 Behindwoods rate the album 3 out of 5 stars, stating that "A dynamic album by Santhosh - dominated by tracks with social messages - who weaves his magic with his not-to-miss mass and melody tracks!"
 Indiaglitz rated it 3 out of 5, and summarised that "Santhosh as a mindful composer understanding the politically charged nature of the tracks, balances composition to match the lyrics and not vice versa.
 'Kaala' album has most songs that might fit as easy on a political protest as it does on a dance floor."
-The Times of India, summarised it as "The album of Kaala, in many ways, sounds like an extension of Kabali – be it in terms of soundscape, instrumentation or the heavily-worded lyrics.
+The Times of India summarised it as "The album of Kaala, in many ways, sounds like an extension of Kabali – be it in terms of soundscape, instrumentation or the heavily-worded lyrics.
 Listen to the songs with the story and background in mind, and you'll be able to appreciate its nuances better."
 Scroll.in reviewed it as "Lots of revolutionary spirit and some good tunes".
-India Today, summarised the soundtrack as "blend of genres, and political messages".
+India Today summarised the soundtrack as "blend of genres, and political messages".
 Firstpost rated it as "Kaala is not an album for those of you who are looking for the usual commercial tracks that uplift Rajinikanth's image.
 What Santhosh does here is bring together a pool of local talent and an ensemble artist line-up at to give us a very different jukebox.
 Infused with Thalaivar's style yet crafted for the people, Kaala is slow kill for many.
 Not your everyday album, that makes you groove or stay hooked, Kaala is the one with thoughtful lyrics and for Tamil rap lovers.
 Except for the few breezy melodies completely contrasting to Kabali — Santhosh's last outing with the same team."
-Hindustan Times, reviewed it as "Santhosh Narayanan's album evokes a sense of revolution in Rajinikanth's film".
-Indian Express, reviewed the album as "Experimental and definitely not the material of a full-blown mass film, Kaala's music is a mishmash of genres and instruments that is interesting but leaves us with a mild feeling of being lost."
+Hindustan Times reviewed it as "Santhosh Narayanan's album evokes a sense of revolution in Rajinikanth's film".
+The Indian Express reviewed the album as "Experimental and definitely not the material of a full-blown mass film, Kaala's music is a mishmash of genres and instruments that is interesting but leaves us with a mild feeling of being lost."